Thursday, March 31, 2022

 Erich with his Remeron, Tor with his stick,

 Rock thrown, fist shaken, Dubrovsky begins the laborious process of laying himself down on the very hard and rocky ground to take an afternoon nap.
-His reticence to just plop down onto the cave floor brings to mind how painful it must be to be Tor's sunbaked Nordic skin, smashed between a hot, rocky surface and that immense wrestler weight, like a gentle cashmere sweater packed under a bowling ball.
+His reticence to just plop down onto the cave floor brings to mind how painful it must be to be Tor's sunbaked Nordic skin, smashed between a hot, rocky, pebbly/dusty surface and that immense wrestler weight, like a gentle cashmere sweater packed under a bowling ball.
 We feel bad watching a man of Tor's age, skin pigment, and girth, forced to stagger around under the blazing desert sun for hours on end.
-Surely there are easier ways to make a living?
-But we're here; we may as well make sure he did not sweat in vain.
+But we're here for it; we may as well make sure he did not sweat in vain.
 So onward: Tor raves; motionless mom stands, basket ever at the ready, relentlessly dad flees; incessantly Jim Archer shoots; cluelessly the boys wander.
 Having sought shelter deep in the recesses of Jeff's cave, we get the second best shot of the film when they carefully creeping past his sleeping girth out into the blazing (?) day/for/night sun.

-There she is (below), Mrs. Francis, standing cactus-like in the middle of the desert; picnic basket ever at the ready, forgotten by all but Coleman's camera, which does at least cut back to her occasionally.
-She's so gone it never even occurs to her she can put the basket down.
+Time to get out of here.
+First, a word on the wife: there she is (below), Mrs. Francis, standing cactus-like in the middle of the desert; picnic basket ever at the ready, forgotten by all but Coleman's camera, which does at least cut back to her occasionally.
+It never even occurs to her she can put the basket down.
 Maybe she thinks some average bear is going to rush out and grab it the moment it's on the ground?
 Even a hungry coyote smelling the food might bring some kind of relief to her awful isolation.

 "Vacation time.
 People travel east, west, north and south. "